Ceca Bojković on aesthetic corrections | Entertainment-breakinglatest.news-Breaking Latest News

 The famous actress Svetlana Ceca Bojković told how her friend once tricked her into getting Botox, which made her not the happiest.

-Ceca Bojković, who recently spoke about her daughter’s fight for offspring, pointed out that she is not a supporter of aesthetic procedures, but that on one occasion a friend tricked her into getting facial botox.
+Ceca Bojković pointed out that she is not a supporter of aesthetic procedures, but that on one occasion her friend tricked her into getting facial Botox.
 The actress, who was married three times and lived with her current husband for years in Finland, recently turned 75.
 She receives numerous comments about her physical appearance and charisma every day, and she once admitted that she underwent cosmetic surgery, although she is against it.

 The actress has repeatedly emphasized that she loves her age and the wrinkles on her face, because they reflect her life, and when asked if she pours herself a drink in the evening and relaxes or puts a mask on her face, she answered in a joking manner.